“Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me…” Psalm 23:4

 I have wept in joy-filled understanding of “Immanuel, God with us.”
 I’ll take his presence over any presents this year.
 Nothing this side of eternity matters as much this year as it did last year.
 However, things the other side of eternity matter so much more.

 Presents?
 Not so much.
 Presence?
 Absolutely!

 Joyful and jovial are vastly different.
 Jovial is not bad, but joyful is so much deeper.
 No sentimental excitement here.
 It’s not joy to the world because you receive a lot of presents.
 It’s joy to the world because the Lord is present.
 He has come.
 He is the gift.
 His presence is what we long for.
 His presence is what I need.
-Francis H. Rowley gets it right in the song, I Will Sing the Wondrous Story:
+Francis H. Rowley gets it right:

 This first Christmas is a heavy season for me.
 It’s unavoidable.
 There’s a weight of sadness.
 I miss Kim’s presence; but I have Christ’s presence.
 And to quote Dane Ortlund in Gentle and Lowly, “Jesus is not the idea of friendship, abstractly; he is an actual friend.”